East Asian Languages & Cultures

 His research has been funded by a Fulbrigh-Hays Doctoral Research Fellowship (2007-8), a New Faculty Fellowship from the American Council of Learned Societies (2011-13), and a Marion and Jasper Whiting Foundation Grant (2017).

 Before earning a Ph.D. in Japanese literature at Yale University, he earned an M.A. in English literature at Columbia University and attended the Inter-University Center for Japanese Language Studies in Yokohama.
-He has worked as a bibliographer at the Modern Language Association of America in New York City, a communications specialist at McKinsey & Company in Tokyo, and Director of Education and Family Programs at the Japan Society in New York City.
+He has worked at the Modern Language Association of America in New York City, McKinsey & Company in Tokyo, and at the Japan Society in New York City as Director of Education.
 Along the way, he has been active as a professional translator, with work appearing in the popular NHK television program and book series J-bungaku.
 Prior to Wellesley, he taught at Harvard University, Columbia University, and Boston University.

 When not teaching or doing research, he spends his time reading, writing, traveling, hiking, cooking, practicing yoga, and doing Brazilian Jiu-jitsu.